 Purpose and target audience

 - show how research can be conveyed in an understandable, captivating and inspiring way;

-- show the breadth of Swedish research.
+- demonstrate the breadth of Swedish research.

-- A winner is selected and awarded!
+- A winner is then announced and awarded!

 N.Ö.RD (National Open Nationwide Contest)

 Vetenskap & Allmänhet arranges a ”online contest” in which researchers throughout the whole of Sweden can compete for a place in the final by submitting a video presentation of themselves.
 The person who wins this contest gains a place in the final and receives the same coaching for the final as the other finalists.